XtremeXSPC/AlgoDataStruct/README.md

 ## Description

-**Data-Structures** is a comprehensive educational library that implements a wide range of data structures in Java and C++.
+**AlgoDataStruct** is a comprehensive educational library that implements a wide range of data structures in Java and C++.
 Designed for students, this library offers clean, well-documented, and efficient implementations of fundamental and advanced data structures.

 ## Goals